Cell Phones and Plans for Seniors

 PrePaid Phones for Seniors Who Use Their Phone Less

-For some, the perfect cell phone for seniors is prepaid.
+For some, the perfect phone is prepaid.
 This means that they can purchase only as many minutes as they will use.
-This makes it an affordable option for those who call less or who prefer an easy to understand plan.
+This makes it an affordable option for those who call less or who prefer an easy to understand phone plan.

 - Tracfone, for example, offers plans for as little as $9.99/month (30 minutes) up to $199.99/month (1,500 minutes).
 International long distance can be added for an additional $10.

-They have the Alcatel A383G for those who want a very simple and easy to read phone.
+They have the Alcatel A383G for those who want a very simple and easy to read screen and keyboard.
 It features a large keypad, with an enlarged font, a simple camera, and MP3 player.